srnazr/42-Libft/README.md

 Working on libft built a wide range of low-level programming skills, including:

-- A good understanding of pointers.
+- A good understanding of pointers

 - Understanding memory allocation and manual memory management